beeware/beeware/docs/tutorial/tutorial-5/index.rst

 :doc:`Android <android>`
 ------------------------

-Android applications be compiled on macOS, Windows or Linux.
+Android applications can be compiled on macOS, Windows or Linux.
 All the tools required to build for Android will be downloaded the first time you build an Android app.